Amena Azeez was 13 years old when she slipped on a diving board in Mumbai, India, landing flat on her back.

 Stories such as Azeez and Mayday’s aren’t few and far between, but rather a normal aspect of existence for people of size.

-A 2012 study by the University of Washington, which surveyed over 2,000 medical practitioners, revealed that doctors have similar levels of anti-fat bias as the general public.
+A by the University of Washington, which surveyed over 2,000 medical practitioners, revealed that doctors have similar levels of anti-fat bias as the general public.

 The general public, in most Western cultures, is conditioned to condemn overweight individuals.